indigos33k3r/CardBot/README.md

 _NOTE: CardBot is simply made for testing and for fun, and I admit some ideas were taken from Discord Cards.
 I ONLY MADE THIS FOR FUN, DONT GET MAD!!_

+## Making a Discord Bot
+Bored?
+Want to make a Discord Bot?
+If you go to the `developer` branch in this project you can download this with NO extra files AND a tutorial!